-To choose lines of any color that has a similar weight, you can select stroke weight.
+You can select stroke weight to choose lines of any color with a similar weight.
 This will choose all lines that have a similar thickness to the one you choose.
-The tolerance box for stroke weight allows numbers in the range of 0-1000 pixels.
+The tolerance box for stroke weight allows numbers in the 0-1000 pixels range.
 A bottom number stipulates a more accurate match.
-The default value is 5px, which is likely not particular enough for lines that are thinner.
+The default value is 5px, which is likely needed for thinner lines.

 Step 1: We will use the same image again.
 Select the magic wand tool from the toolbar.

-Step 2: Click the object on the picture that you intend to keep.
-Click once on the forefront object to choose it as per the standard defined in the settings of the magic wand tool.
-A dotted outline will materialize around the chosen object once you click on it.
+Step 2: Click the object on the picture you intend to keep.
+Click once on the forefront object to choose it per the standard defined in the settings of the magic wand tool.
+A dotted outline will materialize around the chosen object once you click it.

 Step 3: To select the background and the forefront object, press the shift key and click the background.
 Right-click the forefront picture, then choose to make a clipping mask.

 Step 4: This will eliminate the background, leaving only the forefront picture and white background.
 And then, you will see the Final Image.

-This has been a guide to the Remove Background In Illustrator.
-Here we discuss the concept of how to remove the background in Illustrator with a stepwise explanation.
+This has been a guide to Remove Background In Illustrator.
+Here we discuss how to remove the background in Illustrator with a stepwise explanation.
 You can also go through our other suggested articles to learn more –